 Our comprehensive route support is there for you from start to finish.
 All rest stops will have water, first aid, mechanical support, nutrition and toilets available.

 There will be bins at all rest stops along the route.
 However, as a Peaks Challenge rider, you are responsible for disposing of your rubbish appropriately while out on the road.

-Whether training or on event, follow the lead of the pros – plan ahead, tuck your gel wrappers under your knicks or in your back pocket and dispose of it when you come to a bin.
-We need your help to ensure that we look after this spectacular part of the world.
-The future of the event relies on your cooperation.
+Whether training or on event, please be thoughtful.
+Tuck your rubbish in your jersey pocket or under your knicks and dispose of it when you come to a bin.
+We need your help to make sure that we look after this spectacular part of the world and the future of the event relies on your cooperation.

 Tawonga Gap rest area

 - Winners bars

 - Wrap, banana and biscuit